denten-books/plain-text/2-chapter.md

 studies.
 The changing conditions of literary production necessitated a thorough reevaluation of textual primitives that give rise to letters, words, and pages.

-The structure of textual artifacts from a simple leaflet to a novel in multiple volumes has remained remarkably stable since the invention of movable type.
+The structure of textual artifacts---from a simple leaflet to a novel in multiple volumes---has remained remarkably stable since the invention of movable type.
 One rarely finds a sentence that spans several paragraphs, for example.
 Nor would a contemporary reader expect to encounter pages of different length in the same tome.
 Long-standing historical conventions guide the production of printed text.
 Semantic and decorative units on a page exist within a strict hierarchy, so familiar to us as to become almost invisible.
 No serious academic book will be typeset in cursive font, for example.
-But unless something out of the ordinary stands out, the reader will tend to gloss such inconsequential details of formatting in favor of the content.
-A well designed book will fade from view during reading.
+But unless something out of the ordinary stands out, the reader will tend to gloss such inconsequential details of formatting in favor of content.
+A well designed book fades from view during reading.

 For a few decades after the advent of magnetic storage media but before screen technology, the outward shape of the sign disappeared altogether.
 It is